A will ensures that the distribution of your assets and property is carried out according to your wishes after your death.

 But there are rules about who can and can't be witnesses to your will.
 Witnesses must:

-be two independent people
+Be two independent people

-not be benefiting from your will
+Not benefit from your will

-not be blind or partially sighted
+Not be blind or partially sighted

-have sufficient mental capacity
+Have sufficient mental capacity

 Your husband/wife or civil partner